 2015 ULI J.C.
 Nichols Prize Winner—Lord Richard Rogers

-Lord Richard Rogers has been named the 2015 recipient of the ULI J.C.
+Lord Richard Rogers, an internationally renowned architect recognized for people-oriented building design and development, has been named the 2015 recipient of the ULI J.C.
 Nichols Prize for Visionaries in Urban Development.

 The ULI J.C.
 Nichols Prize recognizes a person or a person representing an institution who has demonstrated a longtime commitment to the creation of communities that reflect the highest standards of design and development.
 The prize honors the legacy of Kansas City, Missouri, developer J.C.
 Nichols, a founding ULI member considered to be one of America’s most creative entrepreneurs in land use during the first half of the 20th century.

 Rogers, founder of Rogers Stirk Harbour + Partners in London, is the 16th recipient of the prestigious prize.
 He is being recognized for his career-long focus on creating sustainable communities that thrive by providing a high quality of life for all citizens.
 His emphasis on design that complements and enhances day-to-day living in urban areas is reflected in his 53 years of work as an architect and in his role as an urban design adviser to numerous public officials, including service as chairman of the British government’s Urban Task Force from 1998 to 2000.

 “Achieving an urban renaissance is about creating the quality of life and vitality that make urban living desirable.
 The compact city is the only environmentally sustainable way to live in an urbanizing world.
 We must bring about a change in urban attitudes so that towns and cities become and remain attractive places in which to live, work, and socialize,” Rogers says.